jeseyfried/amaranth-holding-area/_pages/360-camera.md

 ---
-permalink: /360-camera/
+layout: base
-title: "360 Camera Guide"
+title: 360 Camera Guide
+subtitle:
+author: Jonathan Seyfried
+date: 2025-06-22
 ---

 The History Department Tech Lab owns a 360 video camera which can also be used for 360 photos.
 The model is the ONE X2 by Insta360.